ustasb/knightly_partners_dashboard/README.md

 - Initial release: 09/23/15
 - Author: [Brian Ustas](http://brianustas.com)

-This is just a prototype and I created it over a weekend.
+This is just a prototype that I created over a week.
 The code is very rushed and needs to be refactored.

 ## What is it?

-A dashboard intended for a campus police dispatcher that shows students in panic or uncomfortable, and the officers that are patrolling and/or responding to incidents.
+A dashboard for campus police dispatchers that shows distressed students and the officers that are patrolling and/or responding to incidents.

 It is just a prototype but demonstrates the key value driver.
 All the data is fake and randomly generated.
 For demonstration, many incidents are always